Alstrom Syndrome Overview

 There is no specific treatment for this syndrome.
 Treatment for symptoms may include:

-Pietro Maffei is in Padova, Italy.
-Maffei is rated as a Distinguished expert by MediFind in the treatment of Alstrom Syndrome.
-He is also highly rated in 11 other conditions, according to our data.
+Pietro Maffei practices in Padova, Italy.
+Mr. Maffei is rated as an Elite expert by MediFind in the treatment of Alstrom Syndrome.
 His top areas of expertise are Alstrom Syndrome, Hypertrichosis-Acromegaloid Facial Appearance Syndrome, Acromegaloid Facial Appearance Syndrome, and Acromegaly.

-Gabriella Milan is in Padova, Italy.
-Milan is rated as a Distinguished expert by MediFind in the treatment of Alstrom Syndrome.
-She is also highly rated in 4 other conditions, according to our data.
-Her top areas of expertise are Alstrom Syndrome, Obesity, Multiple Symmetric Lipomatosis, and Bardet-Biedl Syndrome.
+Gabriella Milan practices in Padova, Italy.
+Ms. Milan is rated as an Elite expert by MediFind in the treatment of Alstrom Syndrome.
+Her top areas of expertise are Alstrom Syndrome, Obesity, Restrictive Cardiomyopathy (RCM), Sleeve Gastrectomy, and Gastrectomy.

 Alström Syndrome International -- www.alstrom.org